 Policy Direction

-Regional transportation planning processes are guided by laws, rules, and policies set by the federal and state governments.
-In the DRCOG region, Metro Vision and the transportation planning Memorandum of Agreement provide further direction.
+Regional transportation planning processes are guided by laws, regulations/rules, and policies set by the federal and state governments.
+In the DRCOG region, Metro Vision and the transportation planning MetropolitanMetropolitan Planning Agreement provide further direction.

-1. Federal Policy Requirements
+Federal Policy Requirements